IDEAVENTIONS ACADEMY

 Family and Student Education

-College and Career Counseling Process
+College & Career Counseling Process

 Our college counseling is integrated with academic and social-emotional counseling.
 We have an individualized counseling process where we work with our students and their families throughout high school.
 We begin thinking about college in 8th grade.